A universal scaling law for gravitational waves induced during inflation: Universal scaling of the tensor power spectrum

-Besides, \Eq\eqref{eq:Ph-res2} shows that, regardless of the source spectral index, during slow-roll $q\simeq -1$ the GW spectrum is always (nearly) scale-invariant.
+In addition, \Eq\eqref{eq:Ph-res2} shows that, regardless of the source spectral index, during slow-roll $q\simeq -1$ the GW spectrum is always (nearly) scale invariant.
 We attribute this property to a balance between dilution (due to the expansion of the Universe) and power scaling.
-Even though blue spectra have more power on smaller scales, these scales exit the horizon later than larger ones.
-As GW production cannot happen before horizon crossing, the available power has been more severely damped by expansion.
+Even though, contrary to scale invariant ones, blue and white noise spectra have more power on smaller scales, these scales exit the Hubble radius later than larger ones.
+As GW production cannot happen before Hubble crossing, the available power has been more severely damped by expansion.
 The dimensional constraints used to establish the ansatz \eqref{eq:ansatz-constrained} show that these scalings are actually intertwined (bluer spectra dilute faster), and so the cancellation happens for all $n\geqslant 0$, leading to a universal scale invariance of the SGWB induced during slow-roll inflation.

-On the other hand, if $q$ deviates significantly from $-1$ we observe that only the case $n\simeq 2$ leads to a scale-invariant SGWB, yet irrespective of the background equation of state $w$.
-If $\Psi_i$ is the gradient of some bosonic field, $\Psi_i = \dr_i\Phi$, this requires the spectrum of $\Phi$ to be itself scale-invariant.
-This is the case for second-order scalar perturbations (see details below) for which the induced GW spectrum is therefore always scale-invariant.
-In addition, if $w>-1$ and the underlying field has a blue spectrum, $n>2$, the induced SGWB is red and vice-versa, a red source spectrum $n<2$ induces a blue GW spectrum.
+On the other hand, if $q$ deviates significantly from $-1$ we observe that only the case $n\simeq 2$ leads to a scale invariant SGWB, yet irrespective of the background equation of state $w$.
+If $\Psi_i$ is the gradient of some bosonic field, $\Psi_i = \dr_i\Phi$, this requires the spectrum of $\Phi$ to be itself scale invariant, $n_\Phi \simeq 0$.
+This is precisely the case for second-order scalar perturbations (see details below) for which the induced GW spectrum is therefore always nearly scale invariant.
+Moreover, if $w>-1$, hence $q+1<0$, if the underlying field has a blue spectrum, $n>2$, the induced SGWB is red and vice versa, a red source spectrum $n<2$ induces a blue GW spectrum, see Figure \ref{fig:plot-n-w}.

 Finally, if the only scales in the problem are the Planck mass and the Hubble scale, we find the concise relation